Medicines & Supplements A to Z > Potassium (Supplement)

 Potassium supplements are available in oral dosage forms like tablets.
 It can also be injected in hospitals when you are diagnosed with low potassium level.

-If you are taking Potassium tablets for preventing low potassium level, you should take 2-4 g daily with meals.
+If you are taking Potassium tablets for preventing low potassium levels, you should take 2-4 g daily with meals.

 If you are receiving Potassium injection in hospitals, the doses of Potassium depend on your extent of Potassium deficiency.